-Increased educational opportunity was certainly part of the vision that the community members of the Black Belt had when they first sat down at Mustang Oil, a diner in rural Alabama, and decided to work to bring Teach For America to the state.
-Despite many obstacles, they were able to secure everything necessary to guarantee 30 teachers a place to work in Alabama’s Black Belt beginning in 2010.
-Since then, the Alabama region has rapidly expanded to 130 total teachers across the Black Belt and in three of our four largest urban areas.
+Firmly believing in the power of increased educational opportunity, 4 Black Belt community members sat down at Mustang Oil, a diner in rural Alabama, and decided to work to bring Teach For America to the state of Alabama.
+Despite many obstacles, they secured everything necessary to guarantee 30 teachers a place to work in Alabama’s Black Belt beginning in 2010.
+Since then, the Alabama region has rapidly expanded across the Black Belt and in some of our largest urban areas.

 Our alumni base in Alabama is rapidly growing, with almost 200 alumni living and working in Alabama, taking on major policy roles, becoming principals, and bringing AP classes, ACT prep, and college-level work to their schools.
 While we are far from finished in our fight for educational excellence in Alabama, we have maintained the grassroots spirit that first brought us here, and we are committed to working towards one of the greatest Civil Rights issues of our day, educational equity.